midas-network/covid19-scenario-modeling-hub_archive/previous-rounds/README_round1_and_2.md

 ### Model projection dates
 Model projections will have an associated `model_projection_date` that corresponds to the day the projection was made.

 For week-ahead model projections with `model_projection_date` of Sunday or Monday of EW12, a 1 week ahead projection corresponds to EW12 and should have `target_end_date` of the Saturday of EW12.
 For week-ahead projections with `model_projection_date` of Tuesday through Saturday of EW12, a 1 week ahead projection corresponds to EW13 and should have `target_end_date` of the Saturday of EW13.
 A week-ahead projection should represent the total number of incident deaths or hospitalizations within a given epiweek (from Sunday through Saturday, inclusive) or the cumulative number of deaths reported on the Saturday of a given epiweek.
 We have created [a csv file](template/covid19-death-forecast-dates.csv) describing projection collection dates and dates to which projections refer to can be found.
-Model projection dates in the COVID-19 Scenario Modeling Hub are equivelent to the forecast dates in the [COVID-19 Forecast Hub](https://covid19forecasthub.org/).
+Model projection dates in the COVID-19 Scenario Modeling Hub are equivalent to the forecast dates in the [COVID-19 Forecast Hub](https://covid19forecasthub.org/).

 ### Gold standard data
 We will use the daily reports containing COVID-19 cases and deaths data from the [JHU CSSE group](https://coronavirus.jhu.edu/map.html) as the gold standard reference data for cases and deaths in the US.
 We will use the distribution of the JHU data as provided by the [COVIDcast Epidata API](https://cmu-delphi.github.io/delphi-epidata/api/covidcast-signals/jhu-csse.html) maintained by the [Delphi Research Group](https://delphi.cmu.edu/about/) at Carnegie Mellon University.